Main Navigation

 • Reinforce job expectations, performance and outcomes.

-• Meet with WEE instructor and student for completion and assessment.
+• Meet with instructor and student for final assessment.

-• Review, approve and sign WEE Student Time Sheet.
+• Review, approve and sign WEE Student Hours Tracker form.

 • Complete and submit WEE Employer Evaluation form.